 10 Best Social Apps When Social Distancing

-A month ago, video conferencing apps were mostly important for people in long-distance relationships or conducting remote business meetings.
+A month ago, video conferencing apps were most important for people in long-distance relationships or conducting remote business meetings.
 Now, in the age of social distancing to slow COVID-19, more of us than ever are relying on these tech tools – and in ways we probably never imagined.
 (Charades with your entire extended family over Zoom, anyone?)
 Fully digitizing your social life may feel a little weird at first, but there are so many great apps these days that can help you feel more connected to the important people in your life when you have to stay at a distance.
-If you’re not sure what to try or where to start – or you’re looking for new and creative ways to virtually connect with friends – don’t worry!
-We’ve got you covered.
-Here are our top picks for apps to stay socially connected, even when you’re social-distancing:

 2. Facebook Messenger